zeeduino/arduino-xc/HOWTO.md

 Tha main thing `Board_SystemInit()` has to do is to call **`initVariant()`** function. `Board_SystemInit()` seems like a unnecessary wrapper to call `initVariant()` but we did it this way so you can do some application specific initialization in `Board_SystemInit()`.

-If you do that, however, keep in mind that your Arduino code will not be easily portable anymore.
-On the other hand, Arduino-XC is here to enable you to quickly start with a project on your microcontroller, test how it works, and then add application specific detail which do not have to be portable, they only have to work and do what you need them to do in your hardware project.
+If you do that, however, keep in mind that your Arduino code will not be easily portable to some other microcontroller anymore.
+On the other hand, Arduino-XC is here to enable you to quickly start with a project on your microcontroller, test how it works, and then add application specific details which do not have to be portable, they only have to work and do what you need them to do in your hardware project.

 ###### Make sure `main()` is called from somewhere